Main content

 In the summer and fall of 2020, Emory professors and students joined with Atlanta artists to explore how creative thinking and artistic expression can inspire change.

-Throughout the past 5 years, the ASJ program has expanded beyond the classroom as it began new partnerships with Atlanta organizations and institutions, including the BeltLine, Midtown Alliance, and Spelman College.
+In the intervening years, the ASJ program has expanded beyond the classroom as it began new partnerships with Atlanta organizations and institutions, including the BeltLine, Midtown Alliance, and Spelman College.

 Apply To The Program

-Emory faculty from all divisions of the university are encouraged to apply.
+Emory College faculty are encouraged to apply.
 Artist applicants must reside in the metro Atlanta area.
 Strong candidates should demonstrate an interest in advancing social justice through their work and a dedication to pedagogy.
-The Arts and Social Justice program will determine faculty and artist pairings.

 Support The Program